EOluwatobi/LITA-CAPSTONE-SALES-PROJECT/README.md

 - North Region: The North Region contributed a total revenue of $387,000 with a percentage level of 18.42%.
 The top selling product in this region is Shirt which a revenue of $248,000 was generated.

 - West Region: This region contributed the lowest revenue of $300,345 to the store wth the percentage level as 14.29%.
 It is also has the lowest revenue generated for the sale of Shoe with an income of $29,880.
-However, the rapid increase in the sales of 'Hat'contributed a large portion of the income of $174,300 within in region
+However, the rapid increase in the sales of 'Hat'contributed a large portion of the income of $174,300 within in region.

 #### Product Analysis

-The Leading products which contributed the highest revenue to the store is the 'SHOE' Product.
+The Leading product which contributed the highest revenue to the store is the 'SHOE' Product.
 A total of 1,978 quantity of shoe was sold with a revenue of $613,380.
 However, there was no sale of Shoe in the North Region.
 Following closely with a sum of $485,600 and the quantiy of 1,487 sold is the SHIRT product.
 This product was sold only in the East and West Region.
 The HAT product contributed a sum of $316,195 to the store and the total quantity of hats sold is 1,991 which is the highest product sold by quantity.
 This was sold in the West, North and East Region.

-The 4th product
+The 4th selling product by revenue of $296,900 been generated and with a total quantity of 1,484 been sold  is GLOVES.
+The South and West region sold this product.
+The JACKET product which is being sold in the East and North Region contributed a revenue of $208,230 to the store sales and a total of 1,488 quanity of Jackets were sold.
+The last product which is the SOCKS product sold in total 1,484 quantities with a revenue sum of $180,785.

+From our analysis, it was observed that not all Products were sold across all Regions.
+The maximum number of product a region sold is 4 against the six products which the store specializes in and this affected the store in generating more income.